Skip to Content

 The Duomo cathedral in Milan, towering white building with a piazza in front of it

 There are so many things to see in Milan, you could spend a whole week exploring the city.
-Culturally, it’s one of the best places to go in Italy as there’s so much to see and do.
-Milan is home to the famous Last Supper painting by Leonardo DaVinci, a painting so popular you need to book three months in advance to see it!
+Culturally, it’s one of the best places to go in Italy as there’s so much to see and do, such as check out the incredible architecture of La Scala and Galleria Vittorio Emanuele II.

 Thankfully, you don’t need to buy tickets to see the equally impressive Duomo.
-This is the cathedral that you can find in the main square in the city.
-It’s an incredible building and you can’t leave Milan without visiting or checking out the nearby museums and galleries.
+This is the cathedral that you can find in the main square in the city center.

 If you’re a sports fan, the opportunity to visit the San Siro stadium, home to AC and Inter Milan, is one you can’t turn down.
-If you spend 3 days in Milan, or more, try to arrange your trip to coincide with a match at the stadium.
-You won’t regret it!

 Modena